 Assuming you are looking for the least expensive accommodation, you can find a bed in an Albergue (Hostel) for €7 – €10 per night.
 Here, you could share a room and bathroom with up to 10 pilgrims.

 The Albergues are usually first come, first served and tend to fill up quickly.
 A private room in an Albergue will cost you more, perhaps up to €20 per night.
 A private hotel room or a room in a Casa Rural (rural cottage) will cost you €40 – €80 per night. *Please bear in mind that these are estimates.

 You can read more about the various Camino accommodation options to decide which suits you best.
 Booking your Camino trip with CaminoWays means that we reserve you the best accommodation to suit your budget.
 We have great relationships with hotels and casa rural along the Camino, which we use instead of Albergues.

-If you don’t want to carry a heavy rucksack on the Camino everyday, you might need your luggage to be transferred to your next accommodation.
-If you want to organise it yourself, you can do this with Correos.
+If you don’t want to carry a heavy rucksack on the Camino every day, you might need your luggage transferred to your next accommodation.
+You can do this with Correos if you want to organise it yourself.

 You can eat reasonably on the Camino, with grocery shopping, breakfast, lunch, and dinner coming to under €40 per day.

 - Breakfast is usually served between 7.30 and 10 am.

 - You can get a decent breakfast along the Camino for under €5.

 - This will include Tea/Coffee, Orange Juice, and bread with meats & cheeses.
 You can also get fruit or pastries.

 - Breakfast is not as elaborate in Spain as in other countries, but it’s enough for a decent start!